Kyushu Scene News

 201601_3

-[Photo] First visitors of the year: Middle and high school students from Gyeonggi-do, Jeolla-do, South Korea January 5th
+[Photo] The first visitors of the year were middle and high school students from Jeolla and Gyeonggi provinces, South Korea, on January 5th.